Grouper: Etymology

 The word "grouper" is from the Portuguese name, garoupa, which has been speculated to come from an indigenous South American language.
+The family name Epinephelidae comes from the type genus Epinephelus, which means "clouded over" in ancient Greek, referencing the cloudy membrane covering the eyes of most groupers that would have been known to European scientists at the time of description.

 In Australia, "groper" is used instead of "grouper" for several species, such as the Queensland grouper (Epinephelus lanceolatus).
-In New Zealand, "groper" refers to a type of wreckfish, Polyprion oxygeneios, which goes by the Māori name hāpuku.
+In New Zealand, "groper" refers to a type of wreckfish, Polyprion oxygeneios, which goes by the name hapuka (from the Māori language hāpuku).
 In the Philippines, groupers are generally known as lapu-lapu in Luzon, while in the Visayas and Mindanao they are known as pugapo.
-Its Indonesian name is kerapu.
+It is known as kerapu in both Indonesian and Malay.
 In the Middle East, the fish is known as 'hammour', and is widely eaten, especially in the Persian Gulf region.
 In Latin America, the fish is known as 'mero'.

-The species in the tribes Grammistini and Diploprionini secrete a mucus-like toxin in their skin called grammistin, and when they are confined in a restricted space and subjected to stress, the mucus produces a foam that is toxic to nearby fish.
-These fishes are often called soapfishes.
-They have been classified either as their own families or within subfamilies, although they are classified by the 5th Edition of the Fishes of the World, classifies these two groups as tribes within the subfamily Epinephelinae.
+In previous taxonomic treatments, the soapfishes of the Grammistini and Diploprionini were treated as tribes within the subfamily Epinephelinae.
+However, Eschmeyer's Catalog of Fishes presently treats these as distinct families.

 Classification

-According to the 5th edition of Fishes of the World, the subfamily is divided up into 5 tribes containing a total of 32 genera and 234 species.
+Based on Eschmeyer's Catalog of Fishes: